Garrafao/TokenChange/README.md

 	python WordSenseClustering/Bert.py -h

 We recommend you to run the scripts within a [virtual environment](https://pypi.org/project/virtualenv/) with Python 3.8.5.
-Install the required packages running `pip install -r requirements.txt`.

-## Necessary data (store it in the Data folder):

-- Corpus (In the example I used [CCOHA2 from SemEval-2020 Task 1](https://www.ims.uni-stuttgart.de/en/research/resources/corpora/sem-eval-ulscd-eng/),
-- Pretrained word2vec vectors: Can be downloaded [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit),
-- BERT embeddings will be installed with transformers.

 ## External packages